each one teach one

 76% gained 5 or more GCSE’s

-Partner Projects represent a collaborative undertaking for my design practice.
+Partner initiatives represent a collaborative undertaking for my design practice.
 Months of interdependent co-creation develops the conversation from a safe and enabling environment to form initiatives of real transformation.

 In 2013-14 only 1.2% of pupils at PRUs gained 5 or more GCSEs compared with 53.4% in mainstream schools.
 One in four pupils at PRU’s leave with no qualifications, 68% of those excluded from school find their way to prison.